a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/game-patterns.md

 Which argument is age and which one is weight?
 Name vs nickname?
 Rabies shot vs distemper shot?
 It's hard to tell without looking back at the `Cat` class, and even then lining each argument up is a pain.
-Imagine if these were all more complicated data types as well...it really is a huge issue with this programming language.
+Imagine if these were all more complicated data types as well...it really is a huge issue with the Java programming language in my opinion.
 Add on the fact that there is no ability to create objects or dictionaries "on the fly" to make creating a param grouping easier (which languages like JavaScript and Python have), class constrcutors can quickly become bloated and difficult to read/manage.

 The builder pattern attempts to alleviate this issue by creating a class called a "builder" class which will "build" and then instantiate/initialize a class for you.
 For my `Cat` class example above, I would create a `CatBuilder` class SEPARATE from the `Cat` class.